timothywcrane/RTFM/README.md

 * No fancy pdf formatting.
 * No Unicode Support.
 * By default all intermediate output is deleted except final RTFM.pdf
-* You can easily rearrange or un/comment file to modify for ebook editing needs
+* You can easily modify code for custom ebook creation & editing needs

 Minimal Dependencies: